isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 To avoid multicollinearity, it is important to ensure that the selected predictors are independent.
 Since fev1, fev1pred, fvc and fvcpred are all measures of lung volume, it is expected for them to be highly correlated.
 CAT and SGRQ are also expected to be correlated as they are both measures of COPD severity.
-This is confirmed by examining the correlation matrix.
+This was confirmed by examining the correlation matrix.
 </br>

 ```